Merkel strives for orderly Brexit but says deal must be fair

 Bettel ruled out renegotiating the EU’s deal with Britain.

 “It is not possible to find a better result.
-The priority is to protect the integrity of the EU internal market and minimise the effects of Brexit for citizens,” he said.
+The priority is to protect the integrity of the EU internal market and minimize the effects of Brexit for citizens,” he said.

 Reporting by Madeline Chambers and Riham Alkousaa; Editing by Thomas Seythal; Editing by Janet Lawrence